Nandeep2750/nextjs-ts-graphql-demo/document/sonarqube.md

     node sonarqube-scanner
     ```
     4. It will create .scannerwork folder with .sonar_lock and report-task.txt (In which you can find report of the analysis) files.
+- If you want to analyse the code at the development time, install [Sonarlint](https://www.sonarlint.org/).